 - incorrect assumptions about Māori

 - distrust associated with previous misuse and abuse of Māori data.

 Privacy and security

-Individuals raised concerns about general data security in both the digital and physical worlds.
+Individuals raised concerns about general data security in both the digital and physical world.
 This was heightened when personal details were involved.

 These types of concerns about privacy and security also pose risks to both customers and businesses by undermining trust and confidence in the digital identity ecosystem and slow adoption of their services.